-Alternative Funding Rule A CSEC plan that is described in Code section 414(y).
+- 1 A CSEC plan that is described in Code section 414(y).
 This includes certain multiple-employer plans maintained by rural cooperatives and other specified cooperative organizations and certain plans maintained by more than 1 employer (determined after application of Code section 414(b) and (c)), all of which are described in Code section 501(c)(3).
-Do not use Code 1 for a plan that satisfies the definition of a CSEC plan that has made the election to not be treated as a CSEC plan.
-This code, formerly used by certain plans maintained by PBGC settlements as described in section 105 of PPA, is no longer applicable and should not be used Reserved Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) This code, formerly used by airlines using 10- year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended), is no longer applicable and should not be used.
-Airlines with frozen plans using alternative 17- year funding schedule under section 402(a)(1) of PPA Interstate transit company described in section 115 of PPA This code, formerly used by a plan subject to section 104 of PPA (as amended) that is not a CSEC plan, is no longer applicable and should not be used.
+Do not use Code 1 for a plan that satisfies the definition of a CSEC plan that has made the election to not be treated as a CSEC plan. - 2 This code, formerly used by certain plans maintained by PBGC settlements as described in PPA section 105, is no longer applicable and should not be used - 3 Reserved

-Special Instructions for codes 1 through 8
+- 4 Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) - 5 This code, formerly used by airlines using 10year amortization period for initial post-PPA shortfall amortization base under PPA section 402(a)(2) (as amended), is no longer applicable and should not be used. - 6 Airlines with frozen plans using alternative 17year funding schedule under PPA section 402(a)(1) - 7 Interstate transit company described in PPA section 115 - 8 This code, formerly used by a plan subject to PPA section 104 (as amended) that is not a CSEC plan, is no longer applicable and should not be used. - 9 Community Newspaper plans and plans within the controlled group that have elected to use the alternative funding standards described in Code section 430(m)(4).

-CSEC Plans, as described in Code section 414(y) and subject to Code section 433 (code 1).
+Special Instructions for codes 1 through 9 CSEC Plans, as described in Code section 414(y) and subject to Code section 433 (code 1).